Rocketmakers/armstrong-edge/README.md

 ### Process

-Please work in feature branches named `feature/*` branched from `main`
+Please work in feature branches named `feature/*` branched from `develop`

-When your work is ready, submit a merge request and (if you're internal) post a link to your merge request in the `#armstrong-dev` slack channel for someone to review.
+When your work is ready, submit a pull request into `develop` and (if you're internal to Rocketmakers) post a link to your pull request in the `#armstrong-dev` slack channel for someone to review.

-There will be a CI which will run to check if your work passes linting and if Storybook can still build.
+Github will run an Action to test linting and to see if Storybook builds before your branch can be merged.

-One day we will talk about testing...
+Ensure [Commitizen](https://github.com/commitizen/cz-cli) is installed for templating your commit messages.

 ### Release process

+When you are ready to release your work, open a pull request from `develop` into `main` named `Release`, and list all upcoming changes.
+Once all actions have passed, this can be merged in, where it'll be released automatically.

-Armstrong uses Semantic release https://semantic-release.gitbook.io/semantic-release/ for automatic versioning and publishing based on comittizen formatted messages.
+Armstrong uses [Semantic release](https://semantic-release.gitbook.io/semantic-release/) for automatic versioning and publishing based on Commitizen formatted messages from main.

 The type of release will be worked out from all of the commit messages in your merge.
 So the highest of the following will dictate the version

 ```